Hymne à l'amour: Charts

+Certifications

 Japanese versions

 "Hymne à l'amour" was adapted into Japanese in 1951 as "Ai no Sanka" (愛の讃歌), by singer Fubuki Koshiji, featuring lyrics by Tokiko Iwatani.
 The song became one of her signature songs, amassing around 2,000,000 copies sold of various singles featuring this song.
 "Love Hymn" was covered by Keiko Masuda in her 2014 covers album Ai Shōka (愛唱歌).

 "Hymne à l'amour" was covered by Japanese singer-songwriter Hikaru Utada in 2010, under the name "Hymne à l'amour (Ai no Anthem)" (愛のアンセム, Ai no Ansemu).
 The title is unique to Utada's version, as most Japanese renditions have the same title as Fubuki Koshiji's 1951 cover, "Ai no Sanka".
 Utada's version reached No. 5 on Billboard Adult Contemporary Airplay, No. 7 on Billboard Japan Hot 100, and No. 19 on RIAJ Digital Track Chart Top 100.

 Singer-actress Atsuko Maeda performed the Japanese version of the song in the 2019 film To the Ends of the Earth.
 The lyrics also give the film its title.

-The song was performed by Milet at the closing ceremony of the Tokyo 2020 Olympic Games on August 8, 2021.
+The song was performed by Milet at the closing ceremony of the Tokyo 2020 Olympic Games on 8 August 2021.